thofisch/doc-api/docs/representations.md

 - **DO** register your media type with IANA as per RFC 4288, if the media type is for public use,
 - **AVOID** introducing new application-specific media types unless they are expected to be broadly used, as this may impede interoperability.

+!!! warning
-> Note that although custom media types improve protocol-level visibility, existing protocol-level tools for monitoring, filtering, or routing HTTP traffic pay little or no attention to media types.
+    Although custom media types improve protocol-level visibility, existing protocol-level tools for monitoring, filtering, or routing HTTP traffic pay little or no attention to media types.
 Hence, using custom media types only for the sake of protocol-level visibility is not necessary.

-### Use Portable Data Formats in Representations
+## Use Portable Data Formats in Representations

 - **DO** use decimal, float and double data types defined in the W3C XML Schema for formatting numbers including currency.
 - **DO** use ISO 3166 (ISO 3166-1-alpha2) codes for countries and dependent territories.